 \section{Detection of spatial anomalies}

-In this section, we first propose the model setup for detecting spatial anomalies under an anomaly-in-mean setting, and introduce the quantities of interest, such as the number and ``locations'' of spatial anomaly regions.
-We then present a new double penalised cost function for estimating spatial anomaly regions, which imposes penalties on both the number of anomalies and the cardinality of their minimum convex hulls.
+In this section, we first formulate the spatial anomaly detection problem under an anomaly-in-mean setting and introduce the quantities of interest, such as the number and locations of spatial anomaly regions.
+Motivated by spatial anomaly patterns arising in real-world applications, we consider a smooth regional class of anomalies that retains substantial flexibility in shape while enforcing mild structural regularity.
+We then propose a new penalized cost function for estimating anomalies that extends the standard $L_0$-penalized criterion by incorporating a regional penalty on the dispersion of anomaly regions.